ecmwf/anemoi-inference/docs/usage/quickstart.rst

 Now, once you have your configuration file ready, and your environment is set up, it is time to run the forecast!

-You can run the inference using the command line tool as follows:
+You can run the inference using the :ref:`run <run-command>` command line tool as follows, which more information can be found at :ref:`api_level3`

 .. code:: bash